CosmosContracts/testnets/README.md

 #### Starting your blockchain node

-Once validator proposals have been accepted, run the following command to start a blockchain node:
+Run the following command to start your blockchain node:

 ```
 starport network chain start [chainID]